Want to understand more about the Living Wage you've seen advertised? Our quick guide is here to help.

 National Minimum Wage and National Living Wage

 The National Minimum Wage is the government-set minimum rate of pay for people of different ages.
-For those aged 21 and above, it's known as the National Living Wage – so essentially this is just another name for the minimum wage.
+For those aged 21 and above, it's known as the National Living Wage – so essentially this is just another name for the minimum wage for over 21s.

 These are legal minimum rates of pay.